 As students mature and gain greater facility in their craft, Imagination Stage takes them from technique to production.
 Conservatories offer advanced training for upper middle and high school students that culminates in a final production.
-Ensembles provide high-quality performance opportunities in The Christopher and Dana Reeve Studio Theatre or The Annette M. and Theodore N. Lerner Family Theatre.
-Click here for ticketing information about upcoming student performances.
-Please note: The “register” button will directly link you to our course catalog, and you will be able to register from there.
+Ensembles provide high-quality performance opportunities in the Christopher and Dana Reeve Studio Theatre or The Annette M. and Theodore N. Lerner Family Theatre.

 Ensembles jump straight into the rehearsal process with a focus on performance and production.
 Programs span one or two semesters in length and meet two to three times a week for rehearsals.
 Previous acting/musical theatre course work and/or summer production experience is recommended.

-Actors work with artistic staff members to create their own original musical.
+Actors work with artistic staff members to create their own original musical and play.

 An intensive, performance-based ensemble for dancers who demonstrate a strong foundation in dance technique.
 The ensemble culminates in a dance performance showcase in the Spring semester.